Knavere29/Neuro-transistor-Simulation-with-Memristor-based-Memcapacitor-using-LTSPICE/README.md

 ## Task overview
 ### Semester project for Neural Networks and Memristive Hardware Accelerators course @ Technische Universität Dresden
 Implement a single memristor-based memcapacitor at the gate of a MOSFET transistor in LTSPICE and find a pulse input setting which realizes the neuron firing after integration through the transistor.
-Extend the simulation to a 3x3 multi-channel neuro-transistor as shown in Figure 1 and test the correct functionality.
+Extend the simulation to a 3x3 multi-channel neuro-transistor and test the correct functionality.
 Finally, sweep and find optional parameters for capacitances and pulse timing by using the LTSPICE in a loop via python

 ## Files & Folder Structure